 UI is paid by the employer.
 Tax-rated employers pay a percentage on the first $7,000 in wages paid to each employee in a calendar year.
 The UI rate schedule and amount of taxable wages are determined annually.
 New employers pay 3.4 percent (.034) for a period of two to three years.
 The EDD notifies employers of their new rate each December.
-The maximum tax is $434 per employee per year.
-(Calculated at the highest UI tax rate of 6.2 percent x $7,000.)
+The maximum tax is $434 per employee per year (calculated at the highest UI tax rate of 6.2 percent x $7,000.)

-The State Disability Insurance (SDI) program provides temporary benefit payments to workers for non-work-related disabilities.
+The SDI program provides temporary benefit payments to workers for non-work-related illness, injury, or pregnancy.
 SDI tax also provides Paid Family Leave (PFL) benefits.
 PFL is a component of SDI and extends benefits to individuals unable to work because they need to care for a seriously ill family member or bond with a new child.

 SDI is a deduction from employees’ wages.
-Employers withhold a percentage for SDI on the first $110,902 in wages paid to each employee in a calendar year.
+Employers withhold a percentage for SDI on a portion of wages.
+View current SDI rates.

-For assistance, call our toll-free number 1-888-745-3886 or visit your local Employment Tax Office.
+For assistance, contact the Taxpayer Assistance Center at 1-888-745-3886 or visit your local Employment Tax Office.